imxcstar/RWKVSharp/README.md

 Download model from [Hugging Face](https://huggingface.co/BlinkDL)

-Open CRWKV.sln
+Open RWKVSharp.sln

-Compile the CRWKV.GGML.Convert project and then use this project to convert the downloaded model.
+Compile the RWKVSharp.GGML.Convert project and then use this project to convert the downloaded model.

-Compile the CRWKV.GGML.Test project, and then put the converted model model into the Model directory in the project.
+Compile the RWKVSharp.GGML.Test project, and then put the converted model model into the Model directory in the project.

 ## Model placement location